chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **rank_p_optimisation_Demethylation_GSEAWeb_... .R**: Input generation for the minimization of the adjusted p-value of gene set **Demethylation** (optimization goal 2)
 - - **rank_p_optimisation_tCell_GSEAWeb_... .R**: Input generation for the minimization of the adjusted p-value of gene set t Cell mediated immunity.

 The input data generated from each of the scripts is stored in folder `Results/Intermediate_results/GSEA_Web/...Raw`.
+These contain the gene expression measurements as well as the phenotype assignments (which are stores in subfolder **Phenotypes**).

+#### 2. Further preprocessing in Excel

-These inputs require further processing according to (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats).
-Inspect section
+These files stored in `Results/Intermediate_results/GSEA_Web/...Raw` require further processing according to (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats).
+For this, inspect Sections

 - **GCT: Gene Cluster Text file format (*.gct)** for the preprocessing of the gene expression data set in Excel.
 - **CLS: Categorical (e.g tumor vs normal) class file format (*.cls)** for the preprocessing of the corresponding phenotype assignments.

 The corresponding preprocessed files are then stored in subfolder `Prep`.

 #### 2. Run GSEA optimisation
 The application must be downloaded from (https://www.gsea-msigdb.org/gsea/index.jsp).
 In the application, the required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEA**.
 Further information on the necessary fields be clicked and filled out can be obtained from the screenshots in folder `Results/Intermediate_results/GSEA_Web`.

 #### 3. Inspect documentation of the results (folder `R/Functions/Intermediate_results/GSEA_Web`)